The Cunard steamship company was founded in 1840,

 Not to assign, under lien or dispose of part 2 of the agreement

-consent of the Postmaster General.
+without the consent of the Postmaster General.

 Clause 35